Teacher Induction Program

 - To increase the retention of quality teachers.

-- To develop leadership skills in our experienced teachers.
+- To develop leadership skills in our teachers.

 New Teacher Orientation is held each August.
 During the four-day orientation, participants engage in activities that familiarize them with the district, prepare them for the first week of the school, and connect them to systems of support and collegiality.

-Each new teacher is matched with a trained mentor.
-That mentor supports, guides, and coaches the new teacher throughout the year.
+Each new teacher is matched with a trained instructional mentor.
+That instructional mentor supports, guides, and coaches the new teacher throughout the year.

 Contact Tessa Dierks with questions concerning New Teacher Induction.